 Many people believe that Jesus taught new things that replaced or superseded older Jewish teachings.
 This is called supersessionism, the idea that Christianity’s validity makes Judaism obsolete, at least as a standalone religion.
 Historically, Christian supersessionism was widely taught and accepted, explicitly or implicity, until about the time of the Holocaust, when it became grotesquely unacceptable to say that other people’s religions were invalid.

-However, in this case we are concerned with whether or not Christianity makes Judaism obsolete.
+However, in this case we are concerned with whether or not Jesus repealed the Old Testament laws.

 Cloth and Wineskins, Old and New

 Jesus compares His teachings with the teachings of the Pharisees by comparing old and new wineskins in Matthew, Mark, and Luke, but each time He begins by talking about old and new cloth.
-Today, we no longer store wine in goat-skin bags, so we aren’t equipped to understand the part about the wineskins without examining the part about the cloth.
+Today, we no longer store wine in wineskins, so we aren’t equipped to understand the part about the wineskins without first examining the part about the cloth.

 When Jesus says, “You have heard it said… but I say unto you,” we often assume He means that He is introducing a new teaching that supersedes what went before.
-This is a misunderstanding, which we can see from what he said about cloth and wineskins.
+This is a misunderstanding.

 “No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.